StoccoFilippo/BindCraft_score/README.md

    git clone https://github.com/dauparas/ProteinMPNN functions/ProteinMPNN
    ```
 2. Set up the **BindCraft** Conda environment as described in the `bindcraft` folder.
-3. Provide the following inputs:
+3. Provide the following inputs:\

-    FASTA file
+    a.
+FASTA file\
-    AlphaFold3 (AF3) results in a directory (see example inputs).
-    ⚠️ The binder should be labeled as "B", while the target should be labeled as "A".
+    b.
+AlphaFold3 (AF3) results in a directory (see example inputs). ⚠️ The binder chain_ID should be "B" ⚠️\
-    PDB file of the target without any bind
+    c.
+PDB file of the target without any bind\

 ### Output:
 The script generates a **CSV file** containing all scoring parameters.